 There are 6 doctors on at any one time in the Obstetrics Department.
 You can request to see a particular Doctor.
 There is at least one English speaking Doctor.
 I speak Japanese to the Doctors, but when I don’t understand a particular word they are always able to tell me the English equivalent.
 There are at least three female ob/gyns.
 In total, I believe there are 14 ob/gyns including the Director of the hospital.
 Some of the nurses also have a bit of English.
 There is a nurses station beside the examination rooms, a non-stress test (NST) room, an x-ray room, a 4D scan room and other examination rooms in the obstetrics out patients on the ground floor.

 There is a coffee shop for patron’s use toward the back of the hospital.
 It also houses a baby shop.
 There is a small garden with a patio and terrace furniture for everybody’s use.
 There is a playroom that also offers child minding, beside the paediatrics clinic on the ground floor.
 For more details, please see my blog entry, “playroom at Keiai”.
 There is also a playground on the premises for patrons use.
 When you stay after giving birth there is a family shower room available, if you choose to have your family stay over.
 (That’s a whole other post yet to come!).

 Room prices (exclusive of medication or surgery costs) for 4 nights for a vaginal birth start at approximately 540,000 and for the 8 night standard stay for a cesarean they start at approximately 600,000, of which 420,000 is covered by the national health insurance.
 They have a standard room as well as deluxe rooms, premium rooms and the grand suite.
 All rooms have a toilet en suite, but the standard room does not have a shower.
 There is a public shower and refresh room available.
 All rooms have a pull out bed that for 2,500円 can be made up for a family member to stay over night.
 The grand suite can hold multiple guests.

 Keiai hospital has parking available near the entrance of the obstetrics and gynaecology departments as well as a large car park around the back.
 There are two free shuttle bus services.
 One from Mizuhodai Train station which is on the Tobu Tojo Line and Yurakucho Subway and Fukutoshin Subway Lines and one form Yanasegawa Station on the Tobu Tojo Line.
 You can also walk from Mizuhodai Station, it takes about 20 minutes.
 The address is 526-1 Harigaya in Fujimi City.

-© Lynda Hogan and Saitama With Kids, 2008-2017.
+© Lynda Hogan and Saitama With Kids, 2008-2018.
 Unauthorized use and/or duplication of this material without express and written permission from this site’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Lynda Hogan and Saitama With Kids with appropriate and specific direction to the original content.